nikitastupin/pwnhub/README.md

 This research was scoped to vulnerabilities in GitHub Actions workflows; platform vulnerabilities like [Stealing arbitrary GitHub Actions secrets](https://blog.teddykatz.com/2021/03/17/github-actions-write-access.html) were left out of scope.
 Finally, we analyzed only repositories belonging to bug bounty programs and vulnerability disclosure programs.

 In total we analyzed more than 40000 GitHub Actions workflows over the course of more than a year and half.
 We identified and reported more than 90 vulnerabilities most of which were accepted as Critical and High severity.
+We also found new variants of Pwn Request and Code / Command Injection vulnerabilities in GitHub Actions workflows and new types of vulnerabilities.

 ## Related Work